jws85/.emacs.d/README.md

 moment.

-Warning: If you want a good easy Emacs starter pack, please go look at Emacs Prelude[1] or similar.
-I've used Emacs in some form for more than five years (not counting my long torrid affair with Vim) and thus am not afraid to totally remap things and enable "scary" disabled commands[2] and the like.
-This is really more for my own personal use.
+Warning: If you want a good easy Emacs starter pack, please go look at Emacs Prelude[1] or Spacemacs[2] or similar.
+I've run this code in various states of breakage, and anticipate more breakage in the future.
+That said, I try to sorta-test before pushing here.

 Do feel free to steal from it though.